histef/Restaurant-Review-App/README.md

 * Add a service worker to begin the process of creating a seamless offline experience for your users.

 ## Install
 ** You must use your own API key to properly run this program.
-Insert your API key in "mapBoxToken" text in the main.js and restaurant_info.js files.**
+Insert your API key at the top of main.js file where it says `<please-insert-your-API-key-here>` **

+1. Clone this repo.
+2. Insert API key.
-Clone this repo.
-You can use a live server or you can follow the directions below:
+3. You can use a live server or you can follow the directions below:

 In this folder, start up a simple HTTP server to serve up the site files on your local computer.
 Python has some simple tools to do this.
 In a terminal, check the version of Python you have: python -V. If you have Python 2.x, spin up the server with python -m SimpleHTTPServer 8000 (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use python3 -m http.server 8000.
 If you don't have Python installed, navigate to Python's website to download and install the software.